kksubmissionpaper/bcca2026/README.md

 ### 3.1 LifecycleEvent

-A struct that records each event occurring on a product.
-It carries the `store` and `drop` abilities, and is embedded directly within the `ProductPassport`.
+Struct representing events happening to the product.
+This has the abilities of store and drop, and it forms part of the `ProductPassport` struct directly.

 ### 3.2 ProductPassport

-An on-chain object representing the product itself.
-It carries the `key` and `store` abilities, and follows Sui's object model for ownership and transfer.
+On-chain representation of the actual product itself.
+This has the abilities of `key` and `store`, and this is following the Sui object structure.

 | Field | Description |
 |---|---|